B2B Social Media Guidelines to Follow

 Join the Right Networks

 There are so many social networks that exist today that it can make a marketer’s head spin.
 When developing a social media strategy it’s important to be active in the social networks that make the most sense for your brand.
 Facebook is obviously the largest social network, but due to its size there is a lot of noise and distraction and it may not be the best place to spend the majority of your social networking time.
-Do some research to find where your target audience is spending their time.
-Some industries have niche social networks that may be beneficial.
+For B2B, LinkedIn might be a much more effective choice.
+However, you should do some research to find where your target audience is spending their time.
+Some industries have niche social networks that may be beneficial because it all depends on your market.

 Show Some Personality

 B2Bs can get a bad reputation for being boring when it comes to marketing.
 That doesn’t have to be the case, and certainly shouldn’t be in social media!
-Social media is about being social and provides a great opportunity to “humanize” your brand.
+In fact, social media presents B2B companies the opportunity to show people the human side of your brand.
 Ultimately, people want to buy from other people.
 Instead of hiding behind a company logo in social media, introduce followers to the people that work at the company.
+In other words, social media can give your company a face, which will endear you to potential customers.

 Have a Conversation

-Don’t just use social media as a promotional tool.
+When it comes to social media, many B2B companies make the mistake of using it only as a way to promote your business.
+While it’s true that you can use it this way, that shouldn’t make up the bulk of your entire strategy.
 Spend time cultivating relationships with followers.
 Ask them questions and encourage feedback.
 B2B decisions are typically more involved than B2C decisions.
 A positive relationship can be a contributing factor towards deciding to do business with a company.
+In other words, social media presents you with the opportunity to personally interact with your existing and potential customers.

 Produce Quality Content

-Social media posts should be a mix of conversation and content, not one or the other.
+As a B2B company, you probably already have a content marketing strategy in place.
+Sharing content is a key strategy for your B2B social media marketing because sharing great content can help increase engagement with your brand.
+In fact, social media posts should be a mix of conversation and content, not one or the other.
 Ultimately, you want your social followers to become more.
 You want them to convert.
-To help get them over to your site, include links to blog posts, white papers, E-books, etc.
+To help get them over to your site, include links to blog posts, white papers, E-books, and more.
+However, you will only get great results from this strategy if the content is high quality.